-Akima Systems Engineering 2553 Dulles View Drive Suite 700 Herndon, VA 20171 www.akima.com/opcos/ase
+Akima Global Logistics 2553 Dulles View Drive Suite 700 Herndon, VA 20171 akima.com/agl

-Version | April 2021
+Version | January 2023

 Honesty Dignity Commitment Respect Integrity

 Mission

 As an Alaska Native company, our mission is to improve the quality of life for our NANA shareholders and employees by maximizing economic growth, protecting and enhancing our environment, and promoting healthy communities with decisions, actions, and behaviors consistent with our core principles.
 As a contractor providing products and services to various agencies of the federal government and certain commercial customers, our mission is to meet or exceed the expectations of our customers to support their nationally important missions.